-The Asia Think Tanks Secretariat is an initiative of the Asian Development Institute and the Think Tanks and Civil Society Program.
-It organizes the Annual Asia Think Tank Summit and maintains the Think Asia portal to serve over 100 institutions in free association.
+The Asia Think Tanks Secretariat is an initiative of the Asian Development Bank Institute and the Think Tanks and Civil Societies Program.
+It maintains the Think Asia portal providing open access knowledge products from top think tanks in the region and organizes the Annual Asia Think Tank Summit.

 Asian Development Bank Institute

 The Asian Development Bank Institute (ADBI) responds to important and timely policy issues based on the needs of the Asian Development Bank’s (ADB’s) developing member countries (DMCs).
-In 2014 and 2015, ADBI was ranked the second-best government-affiliated think tank in the world in the annual Global Go To Think Tank Index Report, published by the University of Pennsylvania.
+In 2021, ADBI was ranked the number one government-affiliated think tank in the world for the second consecutive year, according the annual Global Go To Think Tank Index Report published by the University of Pennsylvania.

 ADBI’s research focuses on strategically important medium- to long-term development issues that affect the region.
 ADBI’s capacity building and training activities contribute to ADB’s overarching objective to reduce poverty.